-4.4.3.
+4.3.2.
 Podiatrists

-4.4.3.1.
-At the request of a member of the Medical Staff, Podiatrists in good standing with their College who have demonstrated appropriate training and competency may be authorized to render health care to patients and perform specific procedures.
-Such authorization shall be determined annually by the Head, Department of Orthopedics and with the
+4.3.2.1 At the request of a member of the Medical Staff, Podiatrists in good standing with their College who have demonstrated appropriate training and competency may be authorized to render health care to patients and perform specific procedures.
+Such authorization shall be determined annually by the Head, Department of Orthopedics and with the approval of the Vice President of Medical Affairs.
+Podiatric procedures shall be subject to peer review and performance assessment under the oversight of the Department of Orthopedics.

-4.5.
-Retired Staff
+4.4 Retired Staff

-Physicians, dentists, and midwives who have retired from the Medical 4.5.1.
-Staff but wish to maintain an association with PHC may be named to the Retired Staff.
+4.4.1 Physicians, dentists, midwives and nurse practitioners who have retired from the Medical Staff but wish to maintain an association with PHC may be named to the Retired Staff.
 The Medical Advisory Committee may grant Retired Staff privileges on the recommendation of the Department Head.
 Members of the Medical Staff may request Retired Staff privileges by writing to the appropriate Department Head.
 Retired Staff are not required to reapply each year; however, their appointment must be confirmed annually.
 Retired Staff may attend Academic Rounds, and Department meetings only at the invitation of the Head.
 They may not vote or hold office.
 Retired Staff may not provide care to patients or residents in PHC facilities.
-If Retired Staff wish to participate in teaching at the bedside or with simulated and/or volunteer patients they should adhere to the College of Physicians and Surgeons of British Columbia policy on Registration and Licensure of Retired Physicians in the Administrative class for the purpose of teaching at the UBC Faculty of Medicine.
-Annual confirmation of appointment of Retired Staff who wish to teach medical students requires evidence of this licensure and appropriate medical liability coverage.
+If physicians wish to participate in teaching at the bedside or with simulated and/or volunteer patients they should adhere to the College of Physicians and Surgeons of British Columbia policy on Registration and Licensure of Retired Physicians in the Administrative class for the purpose of teaching at the UBC Faculty of Medicine.
+Annual confirmation of appointment of Retired Staff physicians who wish to teach medical students requires evidence of this licensure and appropriate medical liability coverage.